neilrackett/md-pico3d/README.md

 ## Overview

-It loads, it runs, you can walk around, you can look up (and sometimes down again).
+It loads, it runs, you can walk around, you can look up (and sometimes down again), and even watch the colours change as you move between day and night.

+It's still very much a work in progress, but you're more than welcome to give it a try!

 If it breaks, just press SELECT-RESET and you're safely back to Booster.

-It's still very much a work in progress, but you're more than welcome to give it a try!

 This engine uses the second core of the RP2040 microcontroller inside the SidecarTridge Multi-device as a rasterizer to render 3D graphics at 160×100 (pixel-doubled to 320×200) in 16 colours on the Atari ST.